Lumberscout/Documents/whitepaper.md

 **Increasing the Liquidity of the Forest Products Sector**

-The FPs industry is typically cash strapped to the point that there is no extra capital to make needed investments in machinery, automation or sustainability.
+The FP industry is typically cash strapped to the point that there is no extra capital to make needed investments in machinery, automation or sustainability.
 Especially productions in developing nations that want to modernise and become responsible producers, access to funds and basic safety equipment are sorely lacking.
 Small loans can mean the difference between crushing poverty and lives filled with stewardship and meaningful work.
 By facilitating reputation-based lending with decentralised credit ratings, consisting of data on trade performance and data feeds from service providers such as credit institutions and social media, Lumberscout will provide investors with the information they need to make knowledgeable decisions.
 Moreover, services such as Bloom can be used to broadcast defaults to centralised credit scores.

 **Competitive Bidding**